fluffbutt1/exercise-html5-form/README.md

 ## What to do if you are stuck?

-- After you try on you own for 30 minutes, it is time to stop trying and ask for help.
+- After you try on you own for 30 minutes, it's to stop trying and ask for help.
 - Remember that you can ask for 1 on 1 mentorship if you are stuck.
 - Don't get frustrated, ask for help!